 For an eight-foot by ten-foot cellar, you will need the services of a back hoe (or a sharp shovel and a strong back), about 550 concrete blocks, gravel and cement.

-There are five crucial things when building a root cellar, including, but not limited to, temperature, humidity and proper ventilation.
+According to Mike and Nancy Bubel, authors of the excellent book, Root Cellaring, there are five crucial things when building a root cellar, including, but not limited to, temperature, humidity and proper ventilation.

 To keep your vegetables fresh, you will need a place you can get cold.
 A root cellar is designed to borrow cold from the ground as well as from the cold night air.
 You will need a thermometer to keep track of the temperature, as well as an air duct that you can open on cold nights to borrow the cold and close on warmer days.